EEO-1 Reporting

 What is an EEO-1 Report

-The Employer Information Report (EEO-1 Report) is a compliance survey mandated by federal statute and regulations.
+The Employer Information Report (EEO-1 Report) is a survey mandated by federal statute and regulations.
 The EEO-1 Report requires covered employers to submit aggregated employee data to the federal government.
-This report is due every year by March 31st using data from the previous calendar year.
-Both the EEOC and OFCCP have used EEO-1 report data since 1966.
-The agencies use the EEO-1 Report data to support civil rights enforcement.
+This report is due every year, typically in the spring, using data from the previous calendar year.
+The U.S. Equal Employment Opportunity Commission (EEOC) has been collecting EEO-1 report data since 1966 and has historically used the data to support civil rights enforcement.

 Who Has to File an EEO-1 Report?